ok-hoff/f23-project-3-ok_hoff/README.rst

 3. Submit this ``.zip`` file to Gradescope.
 You will get a confirmation email if you did this correctly.

-You can re-submit as many times as you want before the due date, but note the project will not be graded until after the due date, **NOT** on-submission (similar to Canvas).

 .. warning::
         You are **REQUIRED** to use ``make-submission`` to form the ``.zip`` file.
 Failure to do so may cause your program to not compile on Gradescope.
-A penalty to your grade will be applied if you need to resubmit due to compilation issues stemming from not using this script.

-General Requirements
+4) General Requirements
 --------------------

 - You are **REQUIRED** to use Isengard to develop and test this project.

-        - Additionally, Isengard will be used for all grading (as indicated above under "Performance Criteria") --- we will have very little sympathy for students who do not follow this requirement and receive a poor grade due to a performance difference between Isengard and their personal machine.

 - You should handle errors gracefully.
 All system calls can fail: if this occurs print a relavent and descriptive error to ``stderr`` (*not* ``stdout``) and exit.